ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

 **f) Function** :func:`add_upstream() <ansys.dpf.core.data_sources.DataSources.add_upstream>`

-If you believe needing a recursive workflow, you need to create a new ``DataSources`` object with the involved data and then add it as an upstream in the main ``DataSources`` object.
+To create a recursive workflow, create a new ``DataSources`` object with the required data and then add it upstream in the main ``DataSources`` object.
 Upstream refers to a source that provides data to a particular process.
 For example, the expansion of the analysis results data is recursive in DPF.